scepman/csr-request/enroll-certificate/README.md

-# SCEPman certificate renewal and enrolment scripts (beta)
+# SCEPman certificate renewal and enrollment scripts (beta)

-Bash scripts enabling renewal and enrolment of certificates on linux machines using SCEPman.
+Bash scripts enabling renewal and enrollment of certificates on linux machines using SCEPman.

-## Enrolment script
+## Enrollment script

 Enrolls a certificate using SCEPman's csr client, and sets up cronjobs to renew certificates.